vladen/contract-decorators/SPEC.md

 }
 ```

-Calls PostconditionError with method name and predicate returned by custom resolvers when contract is broken.
+Calls PostconditionError with arguments method name and predicate returned by custom resolvers when contract is broken.

 ```js
 const name = 'test';